gamesolver/gamesolver.github.io/_solving-connect-four/12-lower-bound-transposition-table.md

         }
 ```

-And this is how we update the fetching of the cached scores, updating respectively alpha or beta depending if we retreive a lower or an upper bound.
+And this is how we now fetch the cached scores, updating respectively alpha or beta depending on wether we retreived a lower or an upper bound.
 ```c++
 const uint64_t key = P.key();